adeze/ConfliLPC/README.md

-# ConfliLPC: Logits and Parameter Calibration for Political Conflict Analysis in Continual Learning (PSBD 2024)
+# ConfliLPC: Logits and Parameter Calibration for Political Conflict Analysis in Continual Learning (BigData 2024)

-This repository contains the essential code for the paper [ConfliLPC: Logits and Parameter Calibration for Political Conflict Analysis in Continual Learning (PSBD 2024)].
+This repository contains the essential code for the paper [ConfliLPC: Logits and Parameter Calibration for Political Conflict Analysis in Continual Learning (BigData 2024)].

 ## Prerequisites
 The code is written by Python 3.6 in Linux system.
 The cuda version is 10.2.